Synoyx/simple_voting_system_contract/README.md

 ### Voting_plus.sol

-For this version, I decided to add some logic :
+For this version, I decided to add following logics :

--
+- When the administrator wants to end voting time, the operation will fail if there are voters that did'nt vote.
+Calling this method and getting an error message saying that there are missing votes will switch a boolean, unlocking a method "forceEndVoteTime()"
+- Added a methode "forceEndVote" to be able to